OISF/suricata/doc/userguide/file-extraction/file-extraction.rst

 if this value is reached a file can be truncated and might not be stored completely.
 If not enabled, ``stream.reassembly.depth`` will be considered.

-Setting ``file-store.stream-depth`` to 0 permits to store any files.
+Setting ``file-store.stream-depth`` to 0 permits store of the entire file;
+here, 0 means "unlimited."

 ``file-store.stream-depth`` will always override ``stream.reassembly.depth``
 when filestore keyword is used.